Kam-Gemini/connect-four-project/ReadMe Connect Four.md

 Once confronted by these issues for diagonals I decided to change my approach and use an array method, which was a much better strategy and resulted in cleaner and more robust code.
 This led me to re-visit code I had written for vertical and horizontal wins and re-write that code in-line with this new approach.
 Although the previous code had been tested and was working, I considered it important for consistency and efficiency.

+Having completed a fully working and tested version, I decided to enhance the UX by highlighting the winning “hand” with a golden border.
+This proved more tricky than imagined as the original code was not designed with that in mind.
+However, I was able to implement this feature and integrate it within the original function and even managed to make the code more streamlined as I had to target elements in a more efficient way, which resulted in the same number of lines (code), if not less.

 **Wins**

 * Pseudocode was comprehensive and really helped map out the overall build approach.
 * Randomising the player-turn at the start of each game and then having the checker ‘pulse’ to indicate who’s turn it was.
 * Resolving the problem of figuring out how to check for diagonal wins by using the array method.
 * Implementing the array method for horizontal and vertical wins.
+* Enhancing the UX by adding a gold border to the winning “hand”, this was done after a working version of the game had already been completed.
 * Made every effort to ensure the code is “DRY” and not too “WET”.

 **Key Learnings/Takeaways**

 This project really helped me grow in my coding journey and I will take away many valuable lessons from it.
-Firstly, the importance of planning, the more comprehensive and thorough you are, the easier and smoother the build process is.
-Also having the foresight to anticipate potential problems/difficulties in the planning stages should help inform the build approach.
+Firstly, the importance of planning, the more comprehensive and thorough it is, the easier and smoother the build process will be.
+Also, having the foresight to anticipate potential problems/difficulties in the planning stages should help inform the build approach.
 Spending a little extra time at the start can go a long way.

 I now have a much better conception of the DOM and understanding of how to target and manipulate objects using JavaScript.
-I have definitely improved my HTML, CSS and JavaScript skills and sharpened my problem solving skills.
+I have definitely sharpened my HTML, CSS and JavaScript skills and demonstrated important problem solving skills.

-My problem solving skills really came to the fore and give me confidence for future projects.

 **Bugs**